Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Volcanoes National Park

 Our next stop was Hawaii Volcanoes National Park.
-Our first and only previous visit was in 1979 during a short break I had during a 30 day Army training exercise.
-It was fun and interesting to see the park again, and to marvel at the tremendous changes the recent activity had created in the landscape.
+Our first and only previous visit was in 1979 during a short break I had during a 30-day Army training exercise.
+It was fun and interesting to see the park again and to marvel at the tremendous changes the recent activity had created in the landscape.
 Most amazing of all was the transformation of the Halemaʻumaʻu crater.
-We had plenty of time at the park which allowed me to take the one and a quarter mile Ha‘akulamanu (Sulphur Banks) hike in addition to viewing the caldera.
-After a pit stop at the Volcano House it was back in the van to drive to our next stop; lunch.
+We had plenty of time at the park which allowed me to take the one-and-a-quarter-mile Ha‘akulamanu (Sulphur Banks) hike in addition to viewing the caldera.
+After a pit stop at the Volcano House, it was back in the van to drive to our next stop; lunch.

 We enjoyed a simple, but tasty lunch at Volcano Garden Arts, an eclectic art gallery located about a mile from the entrance to the park.
 We had plenty of time to shop and wander around the beautifully maintained grounds.
-After lunch it was back in the van to drive to Rainbow Falls.
+After lunch, it was back in the van to drive to Rainbow Falls.

 This was our first time to the falls, and it was postcard picture perfect.
 We spent about 20 minutes at the falls.
-I used all that time to take a few hundred photos, putting my new found photography knowledge to good use.
+I used all that time to take a few hundred photos, putting my newfound photography knowledge to good use.
 Our last stop was at Big Island Candies.
 This was a fun and tasty way to wrap up our visit to the Big Island of Hawaii.
 As we shopped in the storefront part of the factory we could see the workers making the candy through a large window.
 More importantly, employees circulated through the shop handing out free samples.
 I made a point of seeking out every available sample while we were there.
 Most of us left with more than one bag or box of goodies to enjoy on the rest of the cruise.

 Fanning Island